roc-sastre/roc-sastre.github.io/_portfolio/portfolio-1.md

 # Monetary Policy and the Pandemic
 ### SVAR Analysis of Monetary Policy in the COVID-19 Era

-This repository contains the code and materials for my final dissertation for the Double Degree in Economics and Statistics.

 The project studies the effectiveness of monetary policy before, during, and after COVID-19 in the euro area and the United States using Structural Vector Autoregression (SVAR) models with sign restrictions, grounded in a New Keynesian framework.

 📄 Full dissertation: [FP-ECOEST_Sastre_2025.pdf](https://roc-sastre.github.io/files/TFG-ECOEST_Sastre_2025.pdf)